ssvlabs/SIPs/sips/reduce_signatures_fork.md

 Message validation should stop decoding the `SignedSSVMessage` to the deprecated `SignedMessage` or `SignedPartialSignatureMessage`.
 To check the content of the message it must decode the message data directly to one of the `Message` or `PartialSignatureMessages` types.

 Message validation should only allow multiple signers in the `SignedSSVMessage` message for *decided* messages (a check that was previously done for the `SignedMessage` type).
-The number of signatures should be equal to the number of signers, and the n-th signature should be correct for the public key of the n-th signer for $n = 0, 1, ..., len(Signatures)-1$.
+It should verify it according to the [description above](#decided-messages).

 ## Drawbacks